Search for celebrities on Ancestry.com!PANZICH

 Henry Adams was the great-great-grandfather of John Adams and the great-great-great-great-great grandfather of Samuel Oakley - who was also the nephew of Charles Dingley Heywood, mayor and postmaster of Berkeley at the time of his birth.

-Although he was exempt from the draft as a married man, then 28 years of age, Oakley enlisted as a private in the Army in June 1942.
+Although he was exempt from the draft as a marriage man, then 28 years of age, Oakley enlisted as a private in the Army in June 1942.
 After basic training he was selected for Officer's Candidate School, and during his 2 1/2 years in the European theater of operations he rose to the rank of first lieutenant in charge of a company in a replacement battalion of the 9th Army.

 After a brief return to civilian life, he was selected for a commission in the transportation corps of the regular Army, in which he served from 1947 until his retirement in 1964.
 As an Army officer he received an MBA from the Wharton School of the University of Pennsylvania in 1949, writing a thesis on centralized traffic control systems for railroads that established him as an expert in that field.